chef/chef-web-docs/chef_master/source/aws_marketplace.rst

 -----------------------------------------------------
 To get a fully-functional Amazon Machine Image (AMI) for Chef Automate, do the following:

-..
-TODO: Update the marketplace product listing URLs with the correct product ID when they're published

 #.
 Login to the `AWS Marketplace <https://aws.amazon.com/marketplace>`__ using your Amazon Web Services (AWS) account credentials.
 #.
-Navigate to the Chef Automate `product page <https://aws.amazon.com/marketplace/pp/B01AMIH01Q>`__ and accept the software terms.
+Navigate to the Chef Automate `product page <https://aws.amazon.com/marketplace/pp/B01N813OWL>`__ and accept the software terms.
 #.
 Navigate to the `IAM Role section in the AWS console <https://console.aws.amazon.com/iam/home#roles>`__.
 #.
 Create a new role for your marketplace instance with the 'Amazon EC2' service type and attach the 'AWSMarketplaceFullAccess' policy.